Store & Operations Management

 Dean Anna Thorn, Independent Bookstore Consultant, Washington, D.C.

-Instructor Carol Price, Co-owner, BookPeople, Moscow, ID
+Instructor Carol Price, Dean of Inventory Management and former owner of of BookPeople, Moscow, ID

 Instructor Candice Huber, Owner, Tubby & Coo’s, New Orleans, LA